Learn Login via Remote Desktop

 Browser based client

-Web access to the FastX servers works only from inside the RWTH network!
-If your don't have a RWTH network address, you have to establish a Virtual Private Network (VPN) connection first.
+Web access to the FastX servers works only from inside the RWTH network (eduroam, VPN, or institute network)!

-To use the browser based client follow either the link
+To use the browser based client follow either of the links:

 You will then get redirected to a SSL-secured connection on port 3443 where you can login with your usual HPC account:

 More information can be found in the vendor documentation.